reviews: Star's End,

 "The latest work from Portland, OR synthesizer veteran Daryl Groetsch.
 Layered, melodic analog synth music for astronauts that yearn for the..."

 recorded Dec 2009-Jan 2010;

-Cassette tape. $6 plus $2 shipping within US only.
+CASSETTE TAPE. $6 within US only, shipping added in cart.
 For international please see my eBay page

 "Based on Michael Whelan's cover art for Isaac Asimov's Second Foundation and Foundation's Edge novels.
 Daryl Groetsch: Oberheim OB-8 synthesizer"

 The four-part Meditative Music series is available for free download